digiltd/oh-rtd-test/Hardware-FAQ.md

 ### Raspberry Pi
 ![Raspberry Pi interfaces](http://www.raspberrypi.org/wp-content/uploads/2014/03/raspberry-pi-model-b-300x199.jpg)

-Raspberry Pi Model B has an attractive price/performance point and is a proven choice for small to medium residential installations.
+Raspberry Pi Model B has an attractive price/performance point and is a proven choice for small residential installations.
 Large installations with few dozens of devices and/or a significant amount of rule logic may experience sluggish event processing and delayed response to control commands.

 **NOTE** There is an issue with the zwave binding on the RPi and the RPi is **NOT RECOMMENDED** if you intend on using zwave.
 Refer to the [[z-wave binding]] for more information